bentoml/BentoML/docs/source/integrations/mlflow.rst

 Attach model params, metrics, and tags
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MLflow model usually carries lots of helpful information regarding the training metrics
+MLflow model format encapsulates lots of context information regarding the training metrics
 and parameters.
-Use the following code snippet if you want to carry over the metadata
+The following code snippet shows how to carry over the metadata
 logged with an MLflow model to the BentoML model store.

+MLflow model encapsulates a lot of helpful information with regarding to training metrics
+and parameters.
+Feel free to use the following code snippet if you want to carry over the metadata
+logged with MLflow model to BentoML.

 .. code-block:: python